29 March 2019 preparations

 I also support European Citizens’ Initiative formed from residents of Ireland, France, Belgium, Greece, Germany, Spain, Italy and the United Kingdom who have come together in an effort to protect the current and future citizenship rights of all European citizens.
 This is to ensure that citizens’ rights, once gained, cannot be removed.
 The initiative is also a strong counter-movement to the far-right, which has made significant gains in all 28 countries of Europe.
 In this sense, the fight for citizens’ rights and the fight against Brexit are seen very much as part of a Europe-wide anti-fascist struggle.

 For many people I know, the complicated politics is very boring and I do not want to say much more about this here.
 We need to focus on simple practical things that need to be done.
 British residents in Spain need practical help to prepare for a variety of scenarios that could severely damage the citizens’ rights and the financial security they currently enjoy, and the politics that gave us this sorry mess is of no interest.
-That is an entirely understandable view and I have no interest in the politics either, beyond sabotaging Brexit!
-When that job is done, I hope we can all return to the lives we had before.

 There is no doubt that some people – particularly in the health insurance and financial sectors (e.g. private pensions) will use this time of anxiety to sell products to worried Brits here in Spain.
-IT IS ALREADY HAPPENING.
+It is already happening.